There is no safe form of tobacco. Staying tobacco free is the best way to protect your health.

 Full size cigars can have as much nicotine as an entire pack of cigarettes.

-Cigarettes have an average of about 8 milligrams (mg) of nicotine, but only deliver about 1 to 2 mg of nicotine to the smoker.
+Cigarettes have an average of about 8 milligrams (mg) of nicotine, but only deliver about 1 to 2 mg of nicotine.

 Many popular brands of larger cigars have between 100 and 200 mg, or even as many as 444 mg of nicotine.

-No matter the size, cigars are tobacco, and they contain the same cancer-causing substances found in cigarettes.
+No matter the size, cigars are tobacco, and the smoke from them contains the same cancer-causing substances found in cigarette smoke.
 All cigars are dangerous to your health.

-Regular cigar smokers are 4 to 10 times more likely to die from cancers of the mouth, throat, larynx, and esophagus than non-smokers.
+People who smoke regular cigars are 4 to 10 times more likely to die from cancers of the mouth, throat, larynx, and esophagus than people who don't smoke cigars.
 For those who inhale, cigar smoking appears to be linked to death from cancer of the pancreas and bladder, too.